5 Minute Recipes/ Asian Recipes/ Drinks/ Japanese/ Recipes

 Why We Love This

-Matcha lattes are so creamy and delicious, the perfect pick me up when you don’t feel like coffee.
+This matcha latte recipe is so creamy and delicious, the perfect pick me up (without the coffee jitters).

-You can enjoy them hot to warm up in winter, or iced for a refreshing way to cool down in summer.
+You can enjoy it hot to warm up in winter, or iced for a refreshing way to cool down in summer.

-It’s much cheaper to make them at home rather than buying from a café.
+It’s so much cheaper to make matcha green tea lattes at home than to buy one from a café.
 You’ll save money and can tweak the recipe to get it as sweet or strong as you like!

 A hot matcha latte in a Japanese ceramic mug, with chasen in the background.